AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Deployment Study

-We analyzed all target behaviors and interests represented in the stories.
-For target behaviors, three researchers independently coded a subset of 30 out of the total 218 behaviors, compared their results, and reached consensus on the semantics and categories.
-Based on this agreed coding scheme, the remaining behaviors were coded by a single researcher.
-For interests, one researcher conducted the initial coding, after which the other two researchers reviewed the codes and, through discussion, reached consensus on the final categories.
-All debriefing interviews were audio-recorded, anonymized and transcribed.
-We conducted a thematic analysis~\cite{braun2006using}, whereby the first author generated initial code themes using Miro~\cite{miro}; these were then iteratively discussed and refined with two other researchers until consensus was reached on the final set of themes.
+The debriefing interviews were audio-recorded, anonymized and transcribed.
+We conducted a thematic analysis~\cite{braun2006using}, whereby the first author generated initial code themes on Miro~\cite{miro}, which were then iteratively discussed and refined with two other researchers until consensus was reached on the final set of themes.